pythonicca/AntiBlacklist/README.md

 2016-09-26 (1.12)
 - changed blacklist values to the correct versions installed under 3.60

 Additional notes:
-I'm still not aware of a reliable way to remount vs0 so a reboot is still nessary when patching v1 on vs0.
+I'm still not aware of a reliable way to remount vs0 so a reboot is necessary when patching v1 on vs0.
 With the new checks (if v1 vs0 is already applied) you can re-install v1 on ur0 without this inconvenience.

 Could use some help with: